python/cpython/Doc/library/functions.rst

    returns ``['a', 'b', 'c']`` and ``list( (1, 2, 3) )`` returns ``[1, 2, 3]``.
 If
    no argument is given, returns a new empty list, ``[]``.

    :class:`list` is a mutable sequence type, as documented in :ref:`typesseq`.
-For other containers see the built in :class:`dict`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.

 .. function:: locals()